Dolly Castro Sizzles In Revealing Sports Bra & Maroon Spandex

 Dolly added a small white watch to her wrist to go along with the workout-chic ensemble.
 She did not add any additional accessories but styled her long, brunette tresses with loose waves.
 As for glam, Dolly had plenty and appeared to be wearing defined brows, eyeliner, mascara, and matte lipstick.

 Fans have not been shy about showing their affection for the sexy shot.
-The post has already garnered over 22,000 likes and 300-plus comments in just under five hours.
+The post has already garnered over 22,000 likes and 300-plus comments in less than five hours.
 Many raved over her fit figure while countless others commented on her caption, which promoted the product and a hard work ethic.

 “So beautiful mi amor love you so much,” one follower commented with a single heart-eye emoji.